Trixie Gardner, Baroness Gardner of Parkes: Personal life

 Her husband, Kevin Gardner, was also a native of Australia.
 He was educated at Waverley College and won a scholarship to the University of Sydney to study dentistry, winning the Arnott Prize for oral surgery in 1954.
 He spent a year on the university teaching staff at the Sydney Dental Hospital before going to London in 1955.
 He married Trixie McGirr in 1956 in Paris, and they set up their home in London.

 In May 1982, the year after she joined the House of Lords, Kevin was elected to Westminster City Council, where Trixie had been a councillor since 1968.
 He was the first Australian to be the Lord Mayor of Westminster.
 He was re-elected as a councillor in 2006 at age 75.
 Kevin Gardner died the following year, in 2007.
 The couple had three daughters: Joanna, Rachel and Sarah.
 Joanna was Mayor (2008–09) of the Royal Borough of Kensington and Chelsea, London.
 The Gardner family is devoutly Catholic.

 Baroness Gardner was appointed Member of the Order of Australia (AM) in the 2003 Birthday Honours "for service to the promotion of Australian interests in parliamentary and government circles in the United Kingdom, and to the community."

 Baroness Gardner died in London on 14 April 2024, at the age of 96.

+Oral History

+Gardner was interviewed in 2016 by Caroline Baum.
+The recording can be found at the National Library of Australia.